vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 Open up the Managed Software Center and install Docker from there.
 We do need to make a few changes before you launch it.

-Docker will download a lot of linux parts and unless you have almost nothing in your homefolder it will exceed the 5GB limit.
-So, instead we will store docker in `goinfre`. `goinfre` is a folder which is specific to the current iMac.
+Docker will download a lot of Linux parts and unless you have almost nothing in your home folder it will exceed the 5GB limit.
+Instead, we will store Docker in `goinfre`. `goinfre` is a folder that is specific to the current iMac.
 It does not have artificial limits and is perfect to store Docker in.
-Because of the nature of docker, it doesn't matter that this folder isn't synced between iMacs.
+Because of the nature of Docker, it doesn't matter that this folder isn't synced between iMacs.
 Docker will transparently download everything it needs when running it on a new iMac.